IOTechSystems/support-alarms-docs/docs/api/graphql/support-alarms-schema.md

 <td valign="top"><a href="#alarmstate">AlarmState</a></td>
 <td>

-Head and Tail of states
+Head and Tail of states from the states list

 </td>
 </tr>